HangingBallsack/Notes/INF226_notes.md

 - **none:** the cookie is always sent:
 - **strict:** the cookie is only sent the request is initiated from the same origin
 - **lax:** the cookie is still sent when followin links (GET requests) from other origins, but not with other requests (POST, DELETE, ...)
-browser support for this flag is imporving, but CSRF tokens are still recommended
+Browser support for this flag is imporving, but CSRF tokens are still recommended

 ### The HttpOnly flag
 In 2002, the most pupular way to exploit XSS was wstealing the session token using JavaScript.